Rapper T.I. Slammed For Comment On 'Maintaining' Daughter’s Virginity; Podcast Deleted

 T.I.'s daughter is in her first year of college.
 He added that when his daughter turned 16, he went to her room after her birthday party and put a sticky note on the door: 'Gyno.
 Tomorrow.
 9:30.'

 "So, we'll go and sit down and the doctor comes and talk, and the doctor's maintaining a high level of professionalism.
-He's like, You know, sir, I have to, in order to share information' I'm like, 'Deyjah, they want you to sign this so we can share information.
+He's like, You know, sir, I have to, in order to share information' I'm like, 'Deyjah (Harris), they want you to sign this so we can share information.
 Is there anything you would not want me to know?
 See, Doc?
 Ain't no problem,'" he further added.

 He further stated that the gynaecologist once explained to him that the hymen could break in many other ways other than sexual intercourse.